jake-knerr/js-style-guide/README.md

 > Why prefer smaller functions?
 In short, easier composition, easier testing, easier reuse, more DRY, clearer control flow, etc. See the single responsibility rule.

 > Note, this preference should not be taken to an extreme and make the code hard to comprehend.<br><br>The biggest drawback to small functions is that they can make the code more difficult to understand because the control flow no longer moves in a top-down fashion.
 Instead, the control flow moves based on function calls, and function calls require the reader to pause their thinking in the main function and jump to a secondary function, comprehend the secondary function, and then jump back to the main function.
-This can be challenging and is similar to reading a paragraph in a novel that forces you to reference a glossary to comprehend each sentence.<br><br>In short, if breaking up a function is making the code difficult to comprehend, then consider leaving the function intact.
+This can be challenging and is similar to reading a paragraph in a novel that forces you to reference a glossary to comprehend each sentence.<br><br>In short, if breaking up a function is making the code difficult to comprehend, then consider leaving the larger function intact.

 #### Prefer to break out reusable logic into helper/utility functions.